 Identifying Any Issues

-If anything is wrong, those issues can be repaired so that the furnace is more efficient.
+If anything is wrong, those issues can be repaired so that your furnace is more energy efficient.

 An inspection and maintenance should be performed no matter what.

 Another way to tell is the age – if your furnace is 15 to 20 years old, it might be time to replace it.

 The lifespan of a furnace usually doesn’t surpass 20 years before it starts leaking carbon monoxide.

 Quite often, when a furnace is over 20 years old the parts become less available and very expensive!